kanchanchy/Hotspot-Analysis-Apache-Sedona-Template/README.md

 3. The output DataFrame should be sorted by you according to G-score.
 The coding template will take the first 50 to output.
 DO NOT OUTPUT G-score.

-## Submission
-### Submission files
-1. Submit your project jar package.
-2. Zip your project source code and submit to Blackboard.
-3. Note that: you need to make sure your code can compile and package by entering ```sbt clean assembly```.
-We will run the compiled package on our cluster directly using "spark-submit" with parameters.
-If your code cannot compile and package, you will not receive any points.

 ## Tips (Optional)
 This section is same with that in Phase 1.
 ### How to debug your code in IDE